core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: artwork-align="center"}

-The port component is OPTIONAL.
+The port subcomponent is OPTIONAL.
 The default is port 80.

 The WebSocket endpoint is identified by a "ws" URI that is composed of the authority
 part of the "coap+ws" URI and the well-known path "/.well-known/coap" {{RFC5785}}.